HyperCodec/dctype/README.md

 # dctype
-Tool to infinitely type in a set of discord channels.
+Small joke tool to infinitely type in a set of discord channels.

 ### Disclaimer
 While I have not seen this flag any sort of ratelimit/ban, be aware that it is a possibility.
 Use at your own risk.